siddheshp27/Drone-Detection-Application/README.md

 # Drone-Detection-Application

-This project was developed using the Python-based Django framework.

 We have created a custom dataset drones (UAVs) and other flying objects like birds, planes and more and labeled it.
 Then, using YOLOv5, we trained a model to identify the above objects and distinguish them from drones.